liamjblair/autotrader-etl-pipeline/README.md

 This is a simple project I created for fun to practice ETL processes and routines.
 Source data is from my Autotrader Car Valuation project.
 The .csv's are extracted, transfromed and loaded into a dev posgress database.

 ## Skills/Technologies
-Python / ETL / Logging / PostgreSQL / Pandas / SQLAlchemy
+Python / ETL / Unit Tests / Logging / PostgreSQL / Pandas / SQLAlchemy

 ## Installation:
 Clone this repository to your local machine.